Our regulatory role

 Our vision

-Agriculture Victoria is part of the Department of Jobs, Precincts and Regions (DJPR), and our work supports the department’s purpose.
+Agriculture Victoria is part of the Department of Energy, Environment and Climate Action (DEECA).
+Our work supports the department’s purpose.
 We are firmly focused on Victoria’s economic recovery and growth to ensure that it benefits all Victorians — by creating more jobs for more people, building thriving places and regions, and supporting inclusive communities.

 We strive to be a consistent, responsive and trusted regulator that acts appropriately and proportionately and works with regulated parties, industry and communities towards shared outcomes.